 Culloden Battlefield today seems an unremarkable place, sitting on high ground just 5 miles from the Highland Capital, Inverness.
 But this windswept moor has an importance and a legacy far more influential than this location might suggest.

-Here, on the 16 the April 1746, Bonnie Prince Charlie was defeated and the Jacobite cause was finally crushed.
+It was here, on the 16th April 1746, Bonnie Prince Charlie was defeated and the Jacobite cause was finally crushed.
 Why here?
 Why then?
 What lead up to this, and what happened next?
 To answer these questions we need to go back further in time, around 100 years earlier…

 A bit of Jacobite history